TomCoded/beautify/README.md

 This depends on Tom's Function Library.
 (A library developed by Tom to provide points, matrices, and transformations as a function of time do that movies can be rendered).

+This depends on several other packages.
+On Ubuntu, these are the following:

+`sudo apt install libmpich-dev freeglut3-dev libmagick++-dev`

-This depends on ImageMagick++ (Used to output frames to .jpg images from which movies can be composited).
+ImageMagick++ is Used to output frames to .jpg images from which movies can be composited.
+On Ubuntu, this is currently libmagick++-dev

-This depends on libglut (Used to output frames to the screen).
+libglut is used to output frames to the screen.
+On Ubuntu, the package is freeglut3-dev

 If you intend to run this on multiple cores (you should) it requires MPI.
+On Ubuntu, the package is libmpich-dev

 ### Install